Arthur Hinton: Compositions

 Hinton was one of the composers featured in Granville Bantock's concert of new music by himself and his friends, put on at Queen's Hall on 15 December 1896.
 (Other composers included in this group were William Wallace, Reginald Steggall, Stanley Hawley (1867-1916) and Henry Erskine Allon).
 His Symphony No 1 in Bb was performed in August 1894 while he was in Munich with Rheinberger, and the Symphony No 2 in C minor was played at the Royal College of Music in 1903.
 A fantasia, The Triumph of Cæsar, was first played at the Queen's Hall in 1906.

 Katharine Goodson gave the first performance of Hinton's Piano Concerto in D minor on 1 November 1905 at the Queen's Hall, and she also gave the first performances of his Trio in D Minor (at the Bechstein Hall in 1903), Piano Quintet in G minor (1910), Rhapsody (1911) and various shorter solo piano works.
 Clifford Curzon was also an enthusiast of the Piano Concerto, performing it at a Dan Godfrey Bournemouth concert in 1925.
 There was a modern revival of the Concerto by the Lambeth Orchestra with soloist Christopher Fifield in 2002.
 (The Lambeth Orchestra also revived the Symphony No 1).
 The premiere recording of the Piano Quintet was issued by Dutton Vocalion in 2021.

 His Three Orchestral Scenes from Keats's Endymion were given at the Henry Wood Proms in 1907 and 1919, and also performed in America.
-Other works include the opera Tamara (composed while he was in Rome), two children's operettas (The Disagreeable Princess and St Elizabeth's Roses), Chant des Vagues for cello and orchestra, a Suite for violin and piano (1903), the Violin Sonata (1903, played by Émile Sauret), the six movement piano suite A Summer Pilgrimage (1916), and dramatic vocal settings of Porphyria's Lover (Browning) and Epipsychidion (Shelley).
+Other works include the opera Tamara (composed while he was in Rome), two children's operettas (The Disagreeable Princess and St Elizabeth's Roses), Chant des Vagues for cello and orchestra (which achieved frequent performances), a Suite for violin and piano (1903), the Violin Sonata (1903, played by Émile Sauret), the six movement piano suite A Summer Pilgrimage (1916), and dramatic vocal settings of Porphyria's Lover (Browning) and Epipsychidion (Shelley).
 His last orchestral work was the impressionistic Semele (1918) for mezzo-soprano and orchestra.
 Hinton's surviving scores and parts are held at the Guildhall School of Music and Drama.